nodejs/node/deps/uv/docs/src/errors.rst

 .. c:function:: const char* uv_strerror(int err)

     Returns the error message for the given error code.
+Leaks a few bytes of memory when you call it with an unknown error code.

 .. c:function:: const char* uv_err_name(int err)

     Returns the error name for the given error code.
+Leaks a few bytes of memory when you call it with an unknown error code.